nitkizs/test/test.md

 * Multiple Detections

-Important: Verify the detected images to confirm that the identified objects are not the actual target.
+Verify the detected images to confirm that the identified objects are not the actual target.

 The `Model_filtering.py` script also generates **XML files** for each category.
 These XML files are used to group and manage images in subsequent filtering stages.